TILOS-AI-Institute/Multi-Source-Prim-Dijkstra/contest/README.md

 **Goal**:
 Develop models to predict a set of 1-3 sources that will yield a Multi-Source Prim-Dijkstra (MSPD) routing tree with best-possible cost-skew tradeoff in the output Steiner tree.
 The Steiner tree will be constructed using MSPD with the STT mode.
 The contest defines three cost-skew tradeoff objectives (corresponding to evaluation metrics, and models used in inference) for which contestants' performance is weighted equally in the scoring.

-The input for a trained model will be a series of input nets, where a single net consists of N vertices where the first vertex is the root.
+The input for a trained model will be a series of input nets, where a single net consists of $N$ vertices where the first vertex is the root.

 The output will be a set of 1-3 sources to use for MSPD construction.
 Please see Section IV of the [ISQED-2023](https://vlsicad.ucsd.edu/Publications/Conferences/397/c397.pdf) paper for more details about what a source is.